yumtaufikhidayat/made-kt/README.md

 # made-kt
-Repository to complete submission of Menjadi Android Developer Expert class from Dicoding.
+This repository aim to complete submission of Menjadi Android Developer Expert class from Dicoding.
+The application called Rick and Morty's which is consume the API from [The Rick and Morty API](https://rickandmortyapi.com/).
 This project using these tech stacks:

 - Kotlin
 - Retrofit